OpenShot/libopenshot/doc/HW-ACCEL.md

 the various hardware acceleration features.

 ```
-/// DEPRECATED Use video card for faster video decoding (if supported)
-bool HARDWARE_DECODE = false;

 /// Use video codec for faster video decoding (if supported)
 int HARDWARE_DECODER = 0;